-We are developing a pipeline of immune-driven diagnostics and therapeutics, including cellular therapies in oncology, but significant additional research and development activities and clinical trials or validations could be required before we and our collaborators will have a chance to achieve additional commercially viable products.
-Our research and development efforts remain subject to all of the risks associated with the development of new products and services based on immune-driven diagnostics and immune-mediated therapies.
-Development of the underlying technology may be affected by unanticipated technical or other problems, among other research and development issues, and the possible insufficiency of funds needed to complete development of these products and services.
+We are developing a pipeline of immune-driven diagnostics and medicine therapeutics, including cellular therapies in oncology, but significant additional research and development activities, validations, and clinical trials could be required before we and, as pertinent, our collaborators will have a chance to achieve additional commercially viable products.
+Our research and development efforts remain subject to all of the risks associated with the development of new products based on pharmaceutical therapies.
+Development of the underlying technology may be affected by unanticipated technical or other problems, among other research and development issues, and the possible insufficiency of funds needed to complete development of these products.
 Safety, regulatory and efficacy issues, clinical hurdles or other challenges may result in delays and cause us to incur additional expenses that would increase our losses.
-If we and our collaborators cannot complete, or if we experience significant delays in developing, our clinical diagnostics or therapeutics, including cellular therapies, T-cell based vaccines or antibody discoveries, particularly after incurring significant expenditures, our business may fail and investors may lose the entirety of their investment.
+If we and our collaborators cannot complete, or if we experience significant delays in developing, our clinical diagnostics or therapeutics, including T-cell based cellular therapies and antibodies, particularly after incurring significant expenditures, our business may fail and investors may lose the entirety of their investment.

-Prior to obtaining regulatory clearances, authorizations or approvals for the commercial sale of any new therapeutic products or services, we must demonstrate that our products and services are both safe and effective for use in each target disease indication.
-Clinical studies may be necessary to demonstrate that a product or service is safe and effective.
-Clinical testing or validation is expensive and can take many years to complete, and its outcome is inherently uncertain.
+Prior to obtaining regulatory clearances, authorizations or approvals for the commercial sale of any new therapeutic products or services, we must demonstrate that our products are both safe and effective for use in each target disease indication.
+Clinical studies will be necessary to demonstrate that a product is safe and effective.
+Clinical testing and other validation efforts are expensive and can take many years to complete, the outcome of which is inherently uncertain.
 Failure can occur at any time.
 For therapeutics, the results of preclinical studies and early clinical trials of products and services in development may not be predictive of the results of later-stage clinical trials, and initial success in clinical trials may not be indicative of results obtained when clinical trials are completed.
 There is typically an extremely high rate of failure as therapeutic products in development proceed through clinical trials.
 Products in later stages of clinical trials or validation also may fail to show the desired safety and efficacy profile despite having progressed through non-clinical studies and initial clinical trials or validations.
 Any delays in the development of our products and services may harm our business, financial condition and prospects significantly.